 The C3 notification system captures residents' calls and complaints regarding City services and functions.
 In this analysis, the call volume of the C3 notification system describes frequency of calls.
-The table below lists actual percentages of C3 notifications by City function, expressed as a percentage of total C3 notifications.
+Table A3 lists actual percentages of C3 notifications by City function, expressed as a percentage of total C3 notifications.